noir-lang/noir/yarn-project/cli/README.md

 - `API_KEY` -> `a, --api-key` for `deploy-l1-contracts`.
 - `ETHEREUM_RPC_HOST` -> `-u, --rpc-url` for `deploy-l1-contracts`.

-So if for example you are running your Private Execution Environment (PXE) remotely you can do:
+So if for example you are running your Private eXecution Environment (PXE) remotely you can do:

 ```shell
 export PXE_HOST=http://external.site/rpc:8080